-Step 1: distribute single cells in the chip
+- Distribute single cells in the individual well of the microwell chip

 Printing antibodies on a surface

-After the cells are distributed the microwells are connected to the activated surface with the membrane and pore facing the activated surface.
-The ensure a good connection between the microwell membrane and the activated surface, the microwell is mechanically clamped onto the surface.
-The microwells with cells and the clamped activated surface against it, is placed in a incubator.
-The cells will produce antibodies and these are printed through the pore present the bottom of the microwells, onto the activated surface.
-Depending on the production rate of the cells this combination is left in the incubator for 8 – 48 hrs.
+After the cells are distributed the microwells the activated surface is connected to the bottom of the microwells.
+The ensure a good connection between the bottom of the microwell and the activated surface, the microwell is mechanically clamped against the surface.
+The microwells, with the clamped activated surface against it, is placed in an incubator.
+The antibodies produced by the cells are printed by diffusion, through the pore present the bottom of the microwells, onto the activated surface.
+Depending on the production rate of the cells this combination is left in the incubator for 2 – 72 hrs.

 Correlate the printed antibodies with the microwell

-After incubation the microwell chip and membrane with the printed antibodies are seperated from each other.
-The printed antibodies are made visible using an anit-IgG fluorescent label.
+After incubation the microwell chip and membrane with the printed antibodies are separated from each other.
+The printed antibodies are made visible using an anti-IgG fluorescent label.
 Next the activated surface is scanned using one of the fluorescent channels of the Puncher system.
 The printed antibodies appear as bright green fluorescent spots on the activated surface.
-The image below presents the cells in the microwells in green using clacein as fluorescent marker.
+The image below presents the cells in the microwells in red.
 The produced antibodies are fluorescently labelled and appear as the green larger dots (Lab Chip, 2019, 19, 1850).